SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/Lesson1_JavaScriptBasics/IntroToProgrammingWithJavaScript.md/Notes_IntroToProgrammingWithJavaScript.md

   - not prefixed with `let` or `const`

 - LS calls a nested function a `private function`, is this a way to explain it or the actual mechanic to make a function private?

+- In which type of String i.e. single quoted; double quoted or the special syntax does JS interpret escape sequences?

 - get an idea what node's `npm` is and how it works